netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 With clever leverage of polysemy into "WORDZ" - as a positive thing!

-> By principle, turning a disadvantage of into an advantage for human/AI comprehension.
+✅ By principle, turning disadvantages into advantages - for human/AI comprehension.

+___

 #### ANTI-FRAGILITY: